ibexa/documentation-developer/docs/ibexa_products/headless.md

 ### Advanced features

-On top of this strong core, [[= product_name =]] Headless edition brings tools to increase user experience, from final front users to Back Office contributors.
+On top of this strong core, [[= product_name_headless =]] brings tools to increase user experience, from final front users to Back Office contributors.

 #### Complete DXP